sabas/OSMetrics/README.md

 - User Ladder: csv with nodes, ways, relations, areas and the calculated rank
 - Buildings: all the building values
 - Relations: all the relation types
-- Road Lenghts: a calculation done on the navigable road network
+- Road Lengths: a calculation done on the navigable road network